fb55/bitfield/readme.md

 If you `set` an index that is out-of-bounds, the Bitfield will automatically grow so that the bitfield is big enough to contain the given index.

+__PLEASE CHECK FOR SANE INDEXES!
+OTHERWISE, THIS MODULE MIGHT CONSUME ALL AVAILABLE MEMORY AND CAUSE YOUR APPLICATION TO CRASH.__

 ####Properties
 `Bitfield#buffer`: The contents of the bitfield.